Standing for the Church with Boldness, Zeal, and Love

-Ulf and Birgitta Ekman founded Word of Life, a non-denominational Charismatic church in Uppsala, Sweden where Ulf was its Senior Pastor for 30 years.
-In May of 2014, after 15 years of soul searching concerning the Catholic faith, they converted and joined the Church.
-Ulf has held conferences and leadership seminars in many nations including the USSR and India.
-He founded bible schools and a Theological Seminary, hosted a TV-show aired in many nations, and has written more than 40 books & booklets which have been translated into over 30 languages.
-Birgitta was editor of a Missions magazine, authored of 5 books for children, and founded a humanitarian foundation to help children in India in 1998.
-The foundation supports schools in poor areas, feeds needy children and sponsors daycare centers for children of prostitutes.
-They presently live in Sweden and have four sons and seven grandchildren.
+Ulf and Birgitta Ekman founded Word of Life, a non-denominational charismatic church in Uppsala, Sweden, where Ulf was senior pastor for 30 years.
+In 2014, after 15 years of soul searching, they joined the Catholic Church.
+Ulf has held conferences and leadership seminars in many nations, including the former Soviet Union and India.
+He founded Bible schools and a theological seminary, hosted a television show that aired in many nations, and wrote more than 40 books and booklets that have been translated into over 30 languages.
+Birgitta was editor of a missions magazine, authored five books for children, and founded a humanitarian foundation to help children in India in 1998.
+They live in Sweden and have four sons and seven grandchildren.

 Jennifer Fulwiler is a writer, speaker, and the host of The Jennifer Fulwiler Show on SiriusXM radio.
 Her memoir, Something Other than God, was released in April 2014 and was listed among Amazon.com’s top 20 bestselling memoirs.
-She’s been a guest a variety of national television and radio shows, and was the subject of a reality show called Minor Revisions She lives with her husband and six young children in Austin, Texas.
+She has been a guest on a variety of national television and radio shows and was the subject of a reality show called Minor Revisions.
 Her blog, ConversionDiary.com, has thousands of daily readers and has won in the categories of Best Written Blog, Best Blog by a Woman, and People’s Choice Blog in the Catholic New Media Awards.
+She lives with her husband and six young children in Austin, Texas.